 Printer options allow you to change the printing quality, paper size and media type.
-They can be changed by right-clicking a printer and choosing Properties.
-The "Printer Properties" window will show; in the left pane, select Printer Options.
+They can be changed by right-clicking a printer and choosing

 If your printer can automatically do double sided printing, it will probably have a duplexer.
 Please refer to the instructions that came with the printer if you are unsure.
 If you do have a duplexer, make sure the Duplexer Installed option is checked and then click the Forward button.